Online Degrees Available at IU

 About Indiana University

 Located in the city of Bloomington, Indiana University (IU) has over 40,000 students annually, making them the largest university in the state and the flagship school of the Indiana University system.
 They are one of the so-called Public Ivy universities, which means they provide an education comparable with the Ivy League.
 Although 55 percent of students are residents, there are students from all states and 165 countries.
-The university is famous for their interactive student life program that offers over 750 student organizations.
+The university is famous for its interactive student life program that offers over 750 student organizations.
 The Indiana Hoosiers compete in Division I of the NCAA and are a member of the Big Ten Conference.
-Some of the most famous alumni include Kevin Kline, Travis Smiley, Jamie Hyneman and Hoagy Carmichael.
+Some of the most famous alumni include Kevin Kline, Travis Smiley, Jamie Hyneman, and Hoagy Carmichael.